Carolin Reichherzer, PhD

 AR/VR Experience

 I specialise in finding innovative ways to use emerging technologies to solve current problems and how they could have a real impact on people with a focus on building immersive user experiences.
-My focus is on industrial applications with an emphasis on supporting human cognition and perception that help establish new fundamentals in how we interact in AR/VR.

 Interaction Mode